Get alerts of updates about «Follow-up of close contacts, quarantine and home isolation»

 Exemption from duty of quarantine

-The COVID-19 regulation §6.7 and §9.4 gives exemption from quarantine duty for people who have had confirmed COVID-19 that is documented by approved laboratory methods during the last six months.
+There is no quarantine duty for people who have had confirmed COVID-19 that is documented by approved laboratory methods during the last six months.
 Currently, only RT-PCR for SARS-CoV-2 is a recommended method.
-Having "probable COVID-19" does not give an exemption.
+Having had "probable COVID-19" does not give an exemption.

-The COVID-19 regulation gives exemption from quarantine duty for people who arrive in Norway from regions/countries with sufficiently low transmission.
+There is no quarantine duty for people who arrive in Norway from regions/countries with sufficiently low transmission ("yellow countries").
 For an overview of which areas/countries this applies to see:

 - Infection control advice for travel